More details about this document

 To avoid duplicates during federation:

-- Coordinate with other publishers on identifier assignment.
+- Coordinate with other publishers the assignment of identifiers.

 - Document the identifier scheme used.